 IR System Components: This infrared extender system includes the following items:

-- IR Main System Unit: The MSU250 IR Main System Unit provides a connection hub for two IR sensors (one included) or keypads and up to five IR flashers, and it is generally located near the A/V components.
-The Main System Unit, which is the "heart" of an IR extender system, has LED indicators to monitor the IR extender system.
+- IR Main System Unit: The MSU140 IR Main System Unit provides a connection hub for the IR sensor or keypads and up to four IR flashers, and it is generally located near the A/V components.
+The Main System Unit is the "heart" of an IR extender system.

-- IR Sensors: IR Sensors, like the included MS220 surface mount model, are the "eyes" of the system, receiving IR commands from hand-held remote controls and relaying the commands to the Main System Unit via a CAT-5 or a 4-conductor shielded cable.
+- IR Sensors: IR Sensors, like the included TM110 table-top model, are the "eyes" of the system, receiving IR commands from hand-held remote controls and relaying the commands to the Main System Unit via a CAT-5 or a 4-conductor shielded cable.
 Generally, sensors are placed so that you can easily and naturally point your remote control directly at them.
-Sensors are also available in wall-mount, ceiling-mount and tabletop models.
+Sensors are also available in wall-mount and ceiling-mount models.

 - IR Flashers: These IR MicroFlashers re-transmit the infrared signals from the IR Main System Unit to your A/V components.
 Flashers are the "voice" of an IR extender system that "speaks" to your components.

-Universal Compatibility: With the necessary accessories, an IR remote control extender system using the MSU250 is compatible with virtually all brands of A/V equipment and remote controls using carrier frequencies of between 25kHz and 90kHz.
+Universal Compatibility: With the necessary accessories, an IR remote control extender system using the MSU140 is compatible with virtually all brands of A/V equipment and remote controls using carrier frequencies between 26 kHz and 105 kHz.

-Wiring: From every IR sensor, you must home-run a Category 5 ("Cat 5") cable back to the MSU250, connecting each sensor to the hub with an individual cable.
+Wiring: From the IR sensor, you must home-run a Category 5 ("Cat 5") cable back to the MSU140.
 The Cat 5 cable should be terminated with the supplied quick connect sensor plugs.
 The IR flashers connect to the hub via 3.5mm (1/8") mini-plugs.

-Universal Compatibility: When used in a complete system, this IR sensor is compatible with virtually all brands of A/V equipment and remote controls using carrier frequencies of between 25kHz and 90kHz.
-The MS220 is also compatible with the recently introduced Philips RCMM codes.
+Universal Compatibility: When used in a complete system, this IR is compatible with virtually all brands of A/V equipment and remote controls between 25kHz and 90kHz.
+The TS120 is also compatible with the recently introduced Philips RCMM codes.

 IR Receiving Range: You get 20' to 35' of remote control range, depending upon the strength of your handheld remote.
 The IR pickup angle is 30° off-axis (horizontal and vertical) at 25'.